vedderb/vesc_pkg/tnt/README.md

     * in traction control/wheelslip...
 "WHEELSLIP"
   * Readme format updated for 6.05
   * Sticky tilt no longer "remembers" tilt angle after dismount.
 Resets setpoint to zero every time.
-  * Certain parameters changed to integers to allow for more parameters.

 ### 1.2
 * **Version 1.2 parameters are not compatible with v1.1 and will be set to default.
 Screenshot your tunes to save.**